Getting started with Common Canvas¶

 Step 5 : (Optional) Set the flow data¶

 This is an optional step.
-If you want a previously saved flow to be shown in the flow editor, so the user can start to edit it, you will need to call the canvas controller with:
+If you skip this step, Common Canvas will show an empty flow editor which allows the user to create a new flow by dragging nodes from the palette.
+Alternatively, if you want a previously saved flow to be shown in the flow editor, so the user can start to edit it, you will need to call the canvas controller with:

 this.canvasController.setPipelineFlow(pipelineFlow);